fededim/Fededim.Extensions.Configuration.Protected/README.md

 You can find the source code here [Fededim.Extensions.Configuration.Protected.DataProtectionAPI](https://github.com/fededim/Fededim.Extensions.Configuration.Protected/tree/master/Fededim.Extensions.Configuration.Protected.DataProtectionAPI)

-You can find a [detailed article on CodeProject](https://www.codeproject.com/Articles/5374311/Fededim-Extensions-Configuration-Protected) explaning the origin, how to use it and the main point of the implementation.
+You can find a [detailed article on my personal homepage](https://fededim.github.io/Articles/Fededim.Extensions.Configuration.Protected.DataProtectionAPI.html) explaning the origin, how to use it and the main point of the implementation.

 # Fededim.Extensions.Configuration.Protected.DataProtectionAPITest